Once you’ve pumped your milk, what do you do with it? You can:

 Reusing expressed breast milk

 If your baby doesn’t finish a bottle of freshly pumped or refrigerated milk, you can offer it to the baby again within two hours.
-No studies have been done on the safety of using leftover milk; however, various breastfeeding experts indicate that it is likely safe.
-Some mothers choose to leave the milk at room temperature and others prefer to refrigerate and re-warm.
+Some mothers choose to leave the milk at room temperature and others prefer to refrigerate and rewarm.
+Either is fine.

 Using refrigerated milk